-NATE GIBBS-BOWLING, MIT 2006, received a national Milken Educator Award, the only one given in Washington State in 2013-14 in recognition of being one of the country's top teachers at mid-career.
-Nate has taught social studies at Lincoln High School in Tacoma the past five years, in the same neighborhood he grew up in.
-He is known as a demanding but engaging teacher, and he values getting "to leave my intellectual and cognitive fingerprints on a hundred kids a year, who will be change agents in the community...Poverty and education is a life or dearth matter.
-If I am getting kids prepared and competitive for college, then I'm setting them on a trajectory for a better, happier, healthier, longer life."
-Nate is also a co-founder and Board President of Teachers United, which researches and advocates for excellence in education.
+NATE GIBBS-BOWLING, MIT '06, is the 2016 Washington State Teacher of the Year, the 2016 Puget Sound Educational Service District Regional Teacher of the Year, and was a National Teacher of the Year semifinalist.
+In September 2015 he hosted the President of China in his social studies classrooms at Lincoln High School in Tacoma.
+Known as a demanding but engaging teacher, he values getting "to leave my intellectual and cognitive fingerprints on a hundred kids a year, who will be change agents in the community."
+Nate has also received the national Milken Educator Award in 2014, our state's only recipient.
+Nate is a co-founder and director of go hent relations for Teachers United, which researches and advocates for excellence in education.